local-ch/lhs/README.md

 #### fetch

-In case you want to just fetch the records endpoint, without applying any further queries, you can simply call `fetch`:
+In case you want to just fetch the records endpoint, without applying any further queries or want to handle pagination, you can simply call `fetch`:

 ```ruby
 # app/controllers/some_controller.rb